romaricdrigon/MetaYaml/README.md

 ```

 For more examples, look inside test/data folder.
 You have some .yml files, and their schemas (suffix 'Reference').
+Watch out, they use a '_metadata' element which is no more used.

 ## Test